oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/prioritize-recall-evidence/prioritize-recall-evidence.md

     - The query filters semantic search to the current recall exposure.

 ## Task 3: Combine Vector and JSON Evidence

+Kevin needs the reason behind a ranking.
+David joins semantic results to structured observations; Tim combines both forms of evidence.

 1. Join the ranked vector results back to JSON observations.